SAP/fundamental-tools/doc/app.md

 - [App = ABAP API + Server Model + View Model + View](#app--abap-api--server-model--view-model--view)
 - [Deployment options](#deployment-options)

-## Why Patterns?
+## Why Conventions?

+- By factors less code
-- Conventions' based model results in so little code, that pattern copy & adapt appears more handy than learning, configuring and modifying a "wizzard" or generator like "master/detail", doing the same.
+- Convention copy & adapt is a way more effective then learning, configuring and modifying any "wizzard" or generator output like "master/detail", doing the same.
-- Diversity requirements is hard to cover by generic framework, wizzard, generator ...
+- Diverse functional/visual requirements are hard to cover by generic framework, wizzard, generator ...
 - The model works the same way with any ui framework.
 Mostly used with standards-based [Aurelia](https://aurelia.io/), which is
-  - Based on simple conventions, easy to learn
+  - Also conventions based, easy to learn
-  - Practically invisible in applications, developers can entirely focus on application, not the framework
+  - Practically invisible in applications so that developers can focus on application, not the framework
   - Support other ui frameworks' templating systems
+- Don't like conventions?
+Frame your conventions into your owm framework, always staying in full control.

 ## Technical Landscape